Coaching and Mentoring

 Level 3 and 4 students are supported by level 6 and 7 students by providing a variety of support interventions.

-These can involve hands on help in computer laboratories, drop in study support sessions, to one to one buddying.
+These can involve hands on help in computer laboratories, drop in study support sessions, or one-to-one buddying.

 For more details please contact FSEstudentsupport@wlv.ac.uk